 Checkride Prep Guide

 You’ve completed all of your aeronautical experience requirements and your written exam.
 Now it’s on to the Practical Test (checkride)… but how do you prepare?
 You’re in luck!
-This page provides a step-by-step outline to preparing for your checkride oral exam.
+This guide provides a free, step-by-step outline to preparing for your primary certificate (Private Pilot, Sport Pilot) oral exam.
+If you’re less than a day out from your checkride, you’ll want to refer to 24 Hours Before Your Checkride.

 The FAA ACS is the outline of your upcoming Practical Test.
 Yes, you read that correctly, the FAA tells you exactly what you’ll be tested on!
 The ACS should be your primary study guide throughout your checkride preparation.